Pioneers unable to tie series, finish 2021 season

 On Monday, Eric Smelko and Alex Zerfass each had two hits with the last of the Pioneers five coming from Cade McGee.

-Tuesday’s game showed similarities in the team’s loss the previous night.
+Tuesday’s game showed similarities to the team’s loss the previous night.
 In Monday’s 0-2 loss, Carson Ohl pitched all eight innings, giving up six hits, both runs, one walk, and recorded four strikeouts.

 “(Today’s game) was the same as yesterday.
-Our pitchers went out there and really competed for us and we just didn’t get it done at the plate,” said head coach Antonio Garcia.
+Our pitchers went out there and really competed for us, and we just didn’t get it done at the plate,” head coach Antonio Garcia said.
 “Caden (Edwards) was incredible tonight.
 We just didn’t do enough offensively to get it done.”

 “It was a must win so I had to go out there and give it my all for these guys and these fans,” Edwards said.
 “They deserve the best.
 I went out there and tried to give my best but in the end, they were the better team I guess.”